 - Hide menu

-Lecithin (thickener)
+Lecithin (emulsifier)

-When preparing raw food recipes a time will come when you need to thicken a recipe.
-Lecithin replaces eggs in the “cooked world”.
+When preparing raw food recipes, a time will come when you need to thicken a recipe.
+Lecithin replaces eggs in the “cooked world.”
+Learning to use raw thickeners will help to make all your creations successful creations!

-1. Lecithin takes the place of eggs in recipes that require mixing of oil/fat and water-based components.
+1. Lecithin takes the place of eggs in recipes that require the mixing of oil/fat and water-based components.

 2. An essential ingredient for making raw desserts such as Cream Pies and Puddings.